There’s a saying in business, “You can go broke making a profit.” And another, “Cash is king. Profit is theory.

 You pay them with cash.

-A business can make a lot of sales, have a book full of orders, have delighted customers and clients, have a great reputation, be growing, and yet still go broke.
+A dental practice can bring in healthy revenues, have high case acceptance rates, have a great reputation, be growing, and yet still go broke.

 Why?
 Cash flow.

-The business might be profitable on paper, but have no money left in the bank.
+The practice might be profitable on paper, but have no money left in the bank.
 They become insolvent.

-A growing business is often hungry for cash … hungry for inputs so it can make the business’ outputs, be they physical products, services or a combination of both.
+A growing dental practice is often hungry for cash … hungry for inputs so it can make the business’ outputs (i.e., patient services).

 The tragedy in this is that cash flow crises can often be averted.
 They can be predicted, planned for, and then contingency measures put in place.

-For example, if a business has seasonal effects where some months are busier than others, or if a business knows it has some jumps in expenses or fixed costs approaching—such as moving to a larger premises or hiring more staff to cope with growth—then these expenses can be planned for and compared with the planned income in those months.
+For example, if a practice knows it has some jumps in expenses or fixed costs approaching, such as moving to a larger office, adding equipment, or hiring more staff to cope with growth, then these expenses can be planned for and compared with the planned revenue in those months.